meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 6. One 4-pin female header.
 7. One 2-pin JST male connector for the 5v supply.
 8. One 3-pin JST male and female connector used to connect two temperature sensors via the one wire protocol.
-9. Two Green 5 mm Screw terminal PCB Connector, one for the speed link of both motors and one for the 12v input.
+9. Two Green 5 mm Screw terminal PCB Connectors, one for the speed link of both motors and one for the 12v input.
 10. Two 5-wire ribbon cable 7 cm, used to connect the power modules.
 11. Two 5-pin female headers used to connect the power modules at the end of ribbon cable.
 12. One 3-wire ribbon cable 7 cm, used to connect the temperature sensors.